bigfatwhale/orderbook/README.md

  - The Rust build has not been incorporated into the main cmake build system (yet).
 To build it we need to run cargo in the rust/ dir.

 TODO :
+ - Client/Server api.
+Zookeeper for service discovery.
+ - UI for simple visualization using Qt framework.
  - Optimizations
    - Virtual deletes?
 Just mark orders as 'deleted' when they are filled/canceled.
 Might have complications too - need cost/benefit analysis.
 Have to dynamically track volume for each price-level across add/cancel/fill operations.
    - Navigate the VEB structure in tick-size steps instead of unit (.i.e +/- 1) steps.
 This means less memory use and faster traversal.
- - UI for simple visualization using Qt framework.